zettlingzettel/100-days-of-code/README.md

 |---|---|---|---|---|
 | 🟦 6% out of 100% | n/a  | n/a  | n/a  | n/a  |
 | 22 hrs | 28 hrs  | 35 hrs  | 27 hrs  | 32 hrs  |

+# Courses to Complete in Future
+## Python

+* Python 3 Programming Specialization
+* Django For Everybody

 ## SEO
 * Search Engine Optimization (SEO) Specialization